ayalma/feature_discovery/README.md

   featureId: 'add_item_feature_id', // Unique id that identifies this overlay.
   tapTarget: const Icon(Icons.add), // The widget that will be displayed as the tap target.
   title: 'Add item',
-  description: 'Tap the plus icon to add an item to your list.',
+  description: Text('Tap the plus icon to add an item to your list.'),
   backgroundColor: Theme.of(context).primaryColor,
   targetColor: Colors.white,
   textColor: Colors.white,